 Our continued interest is a safe environment for all with an opportunity to learn in an atmosphere of respect, free from negative influence or disruption.
-Each student and staff member have a responsibility to do their part in fostering and growing a respectful, safe and enriching learning environment.
+Each student and staff member have a responsibility to do their part in fostering and growing a respectful, safe, and enriching learning environment.
 We realize that there will be times when individuals disregard their responsibility, demonstrate an error in judgement or are temporarily unwilling to be cooperative.
 Our teachers and administration will be working with Restorative Practices that may include informal conferences with teacher and/or administration and/or formal conferences with all parties in agreement.
 The basis of the conversation is talking through the situation that caused harm, finding resolution, and communicating this with parents via a phone call, a classroom messaging system, email or notice home.
 Other discipline measures may also apply and is situation dependent.
 Restorative Practices provides a lifeskill problem solving opportunity for students.
 The goal of this communication process with students is to restore both a safe and stimulating environment and restore those who are negatively impacted by the misbehavior.
-Additionally, teachers are encouraged to hold regular communication circles in their classrooms for social development, group trust and as a method for building community where students feel connected.
-Wheatland School District is participating in a Multi-Tiered System of Support (MTSS), Positive Behavioral Interventions and Supports (PBIS) and Restorative Practices is an element to that system.